-[20] The duty of confidentiality continues after the client-lawyer relationship has terminated.
+[20] The duty of confidentiality continues after the licensed paralegal practitionerclient relationship has terminated.
 See Rule 1.9(c)(2).
 See Rule 1.9(c)(1) for the prohibition against using such information to the disadvantage of the former client.